proksee-project/proksee-cmd/README.md

 proksee assemble -o /path/to/output/directory FORWARD REVERSE
 ```

 Where the argument provided after -o lets a user to specify a desired output directory. `FORWARD` and `REVERSE`  are fastq sequencing read files.
-If `REVERSE` is not specified, only single strand (`FORWARD`) is processed by proksee pipeline.
+If `REVERSE` is not specified, only single strand (`FORWARD`) is processed by the Proksee pipeline.

 **Example**